Written by Andrew Wong

 The purpose of pharmaceutical packaging has evolved significantly over the past several decades.
 As the industry has imagined new and valuable outcomes that can be achieved through packaging, we have also seen innovative technologies evolve to support endless possibilities – and this can be overwhelming.

-When determining if intelligent packaging is the right choice for your drug product, it is valuable to begin by defining your desired outcomes within the context of the product and the patient or consumer, as well as consider macro trends in healthcare.
+When determining if smart packaging is the right choice for your drug product, it is valuable to begin by defining your desired outcomes within the context of the product and the patient or consumer, as well as consider macro trends in healthcare.

 About the Author Andrew Wong